 11. Pacific: The Leadership Game (2015)

-Pacific, developed by Gamelearn, claims to be the first serious game focusing on leadership training.
-It takes contributions from over 200 leading executives and CEOs and forges them into a survival game.
-To win, you have to guide a group of characters who are lost on an island in the Pacific.
+It takes contributions from over 200 leading executives and CEOs and transforms them into a survival game.
+To win, you have to guide a group of characters who are lost on an Pacific island.
+Survival is at stake!

-As you would expect this provides plenty of opportunities to practice leadership skills such as communication, delegation, coaching, performance evaluation and so on.
-Only the best leaders survive, so this is the ultimate test!
+As you would expect this provides plenty of opportunities to practice leadership skills.
+For example, communication, delegation, coaching and performance evaluation.

 12. Minecraft Education Edition (2018)